 - The raw records received via FOIA

 - Those records converted to a SQLite database file

 - A simple facility/submission browser and viewer

 - A set of simple spreadsheets providing an overview of each facility, submission, and reported accident

-To access these resources and learn essential context about them, visit our main documentation for the data.
+To learn essential context about these resources, visit our main documentation for the data.